Grievance studies affair: Criticism

-Carl T. Bergstrom, writing in The Chronicle of Higher Education, says: "the hoaxers appear woefully naïve about how the system actually works".
-Peer review is not designed to remove fraud or even absurd ideas, he claimed, and replication will lead to self-correction.
+Evolutionary biologist Carl T. Bergstrom in The Chronicle of Higher Education wrote that "the hoaxers appear woefully naïve about how the system actually works", adding that peer review is not designed to remove fraud or even absurd ideas, and that replication will lead to self-correction.
 In the same article, David Schieber said he was one of the two anonymous reviewers for "Rubbing One Out", and argued that the hoaxers selectively quoted from his review.
 "They were turning my attempt to help the authors of a rejected paper into an indictment of my field and the journal I reviewed for, even though we rejected the paper."